VirtualFinance/Corda_Ledger_Safest_sender/README.md

 # Corda_Ledger_Safest_sender
-Control your own transactions w/ 0% fees
+Have full control of your transactions w/ 0% fees